Invariant connections and PBW theorem for Lie groupoid pairs: Introduction

-The latter theorem specializes to give a cohomological interpretation of linearization of dressing actions (see Corollary~\ref{cor:dressing-action-linearizable}) and an interesting result about monodromies of foliations (see Theorem~\ref{thm:monodromies-main}) that we cite here:
+The latter theorem specializes to give a cohomological interpretation of the linearization of dressing actions (see Corollary~\ref{cor:dressing-action-linearizable}) and an interesting result about monodromies of foliations (see Theorem~\ref{thm:monodromies-main}) that we quote here.

 \begin{thm*} Let ${\mathcal F}$ be a regular foliation on a manifold $ M$.
-If the Atiyah class of the Lie algebroid pair $(TM,T{\mathcal F})$ is zero, then the monodromies are simultaneously linearizable. \end{thm*}
+The Atiyah class of the Lie algebroid pair $(TM,T{\mathcal F})$ vanishes if and only if all the monodromies are simultaneously linearizable. \end{thm*}

 The paper is structured as follows.
 In Section \ref{sec:preliminaries}, we recall basic facts about Lie groupoids and Lie algebroids.
 In Section \ref{sec:equivariant-principal-bundles}, we review generalized morphisms of Lie groupoids, before introducing equivariant principal bundles and associated vector bundles.
-We describe an action of the tangent groupoid to a Lie groupoid $\A$ on the anchor map $\rho:\aa\to TM$ of its Lie algebroid that plays for us the role of an adjoint action.
-In Section \ref{sec:global-atiyah-class}, we show that $\ll/\aa$ is an $\A$-module, introduce Atiyah classes, and prove their Morita invariance.
+We describe an action of the tangent groupoid to a Lie groupoid on the anchor map of its Lie algebroid that plays for us the role of an adjoint action.
+In Section \ref{sec:global-atiyah-class}, we show that $\ll/\aa$ is an $\A$-module, introduce the Atiyah classes of generalized morphisms and of $\A$-modules, and prove their Morita invariance.
 In Section \ref{sec:main-results}, we prove our main results about connections on homogeneous spaces of Lie groupoids.
-In Section \ref{sec:PBW-theorem}, we use invariant connections to prove a Poincaré--Birkhoff-Witt theorem.
+In Section \ref{sec:PBW-theorem}, we use invariant connections to prove a Poincaré--Birkhoff--Witt theorem.
 In Section \ref{sec:local-Lie-groupoids}, we investigate how our results can be adapted to local Lie groupoid pairs in order to drop some integrability conditions.
 In Section \ref{sec:examples}, we work out applications to Lie groups and foliations.